nathan-weinberg/tendrl-vagrant/README.md

-# RHGS 3.3.1 in Vagrant
+# Tendrl/api development with Vagrant

-A Vagrant setup for Red Hat Gluster Storage version 3.3 update 1.
+A Vagrant setup for development of tendrl-api.

-This will setup as many RHGS nodes as you want with a number of bricks that you can define!
+This will setup as many gluster storage nodes as you want with a number of bricks that you can define!
-Optionally you can choose to deploy the management UI [tendrl](github.com/tendrl).
+It works with your local tendrl-api server and tendrl-ui setup.
+It uses vagrant's ansible plugin, so you will need ansible (>=2.4) on your host machine.

 ## Requirements
 * macOS with [Virtualbox](https://www.virtualbox.org/wiki/Downloads) (starting 5.1.30) **or**